pads1/Mr-Kex/README.md

 - [ ]  Sending an order to Firestore
 - [ ]  Removing items in an order
 - [ ]  Changing items in an order
-- [ ]  Resolve the fourth to the last limitation, if possible
+- [ ]  Resolve the fifth to the last limitation, if possible
+- [ ]  Testing with the UI integration